se-rwth/se-rwth.github.io/_pages/research/Compositionality.md

 As DSLs are becoming more and more popular, the efficient reuse of DSL fragments (i.e., language components) is vital to achieve an efficient development process.

+[[HLMSN+15]](#HLMSN+15) describes effectively working techniques and caveats for an approach to integrate heterogeneous modeling languages such as UML or SysML in the large via extensible and composable language components, which led finally to the methodological approach of the composition of heterogeneous modeling languages in [[HLMSN+15a]](#HLMSN+15a).
+This approach distingushes language embedding, language inheritance, and language aggregation as three different composition techniques that affect concrete and abstract syntax as well as context conditions and is largely based on symbol table composition.
+[[MSNRR16]](#MSNRR16) extends the symbol table with generator information for a composable generation approach.

+[[HMSNRW16]](#HMSNRW16) concentrates on the automatic generation of extensible and type safe composable visitors, which are a core element for compositional synthesis and analysis algorithms and context conditions on models.

 But aside from the language definition, the accompanying infrastructure needs to be modular as well (as described in [[KRV07b]](#KRV07b)).